When you’re in charge of verifying small businesses, it can be challenging to know who to trust.

 - Poor quality of goods and services

-Conducting a thorough verification process before you onboard a new supplier is a critical step that small businesses can’t afford to skip.
+Conducting a thorough verification process before onboarding a new supplier is a critical step that small businesses can’t afford to skip.
 But that initial research will only protect you so much.
 Business risk changes over time, which makes ongoing supplier monitoring critical to the long-term success of your business.

 Google and Yelp searches have significant shortcomings in this area.
 Many businesses that rely on search engine verification fail to keep an eye on the health of their supplier relationships after the initial research phase.

-Markaaz offers an innovative solution for small businesses in need of a better supplier verification system.
-Through Markaaz, you can make well-informed supplier decisions with confidence.
+Markaaz offers an innovative solution for businesses needing a better supplier verification system.
+Through Markaaz, you can make well-informed decisions with confidence.

 Markaaz provides users with unlimited access to:

-- The world’s largest repository of small businesses: At present, Markaaz features more than 119 million pre-verified small businesses, and that number is projected to surpass 300 million later this year.
+- The world’s largest repository of small businesses: Markaaz features over 300 million businesses in its Directory.

-- Business risk scores: With scoring and supplier risk assessment powered by Equifax, it’s easier to manage supply chain risk.
+- Business risk scores: With scoring and supplier risk assessment powered by Equifax, it’s easier to manage the supply chain and customer onboarding risks.

 - Supplier monitoring: Markaaz can notify users whenever a supplier, customer, or other business partner experiences a relevant status change.
 For example, negative news, sanctions, or a change in credit risk would trigger an alert.

 - Markaaz also allows you to verify your own business free of charge.
-When you activate your company, it can provide your brand with added credibility.
-You may also become more visible to potential customers and business partners searching for the products and services your business offers.
+When you activate your company on the Markaaz Dashboard, it can provide your brand with added credibility.
+You may also become more visible to potential customers and business partners searching for your business’s products and services.

-When you rely on do-it-yourself online research, you expose your business to risk and a host of other potential problems.
-A supplier verification process that depends on tedious Google and Yelp searches can cost your business in multiple ways.
+When you rely on do-it-yourself online research or data from large traditional data providers, you expose your business to risk and a host of other potential problems.
+A supplier verification process that depends on tedious searches can cost your business in multiple ways.
 Missed opportunities, fewer sales, and reputation damage are just a few of the risks you face when you contract with an untrustworthy business partner.

-Markaaz offers a better way to help your small business build a robust supply chain.
+Markaaz offers a better way to help your business build a robust supply chain and customer network.
 Best of all, the platform is affordable.
 So, costs won’t prohibit small businesses from taking advantage of its game-changing technology.
 Sign up for free today.

 About the author: Hany Fam is the founder and CEO of Markaaz and a transformational leader with a track record of building global platforms and businesses.
 He is an Official Member of the Forbes Business Council and a Member of The World Economic Forum’s Global Innovators.
-Fam is focused on creating positive and sustainable impact for small business owners through the world’s first global platform to verify and connect small businesses and the network of partners that support them.
-Prior to founding Markaaz, Fam held global leadership roles in business transformation, value creation and technology, gaining depth of experience in payments, B2B platforms, enterprise partnerships and SaaS.
-He served as CEO of AXA Global Enterprise & Partnerships, Founder & President of Mastercard Enterprise Partnerships and President of Mastercard UK & Ireland Markets.
-He also held roles in Applied Technology including as the CTO of Toshiba International’s Heavy Industrial business in Australasia.
+Fam is focused on creating a positive and sustainable impact for small business owners through the world’s first global platform to verify and connect small businesses and the network of partners that support them.
+Before founding Markaaz, Fam held global leadership roles in business transformation, value creation, and technology, gaining depth of experience in payments, B2B platforms, enterprise partnerships, and SaaS.
+He served as CEO of AXA Global Enterprise & Partnerships, Founder & President of Mastercard Enterprise Partnerships, and President of Mastercard UK & Ireland Markets.
+He also held roles in Applied Technology, including as the CTO of Toshiba International’s Heavy Industrial business in Australasia.
 Under Fam’s leadership, Mastercard Track was launched, the first and only global trading platform connecting every supplier and buyer on the planet to simplify and automate the exchange of payments and related data.